Proless/Mukhtabar/docs/proxmox/README.md

 > 💡If you have specific reasons or requirements, you can customize the disk partitions during installation by clicking on "Options".
 Refer to the [Advanced LVM Configuration Options](https://pve.proxmox.com/pve-docs/chapter-pve-installation.html#advanced_lvm_options) in the official Proxmox documentation for detailed guidance.

 Select your country, time zone, and preferred keyboard layout.
-This ensures that your system clock and input settings are correctly configured for your region.
+This ensures that the system clock and input settings are correctly configured for your region.

 ![Proxmox VE Installer Location and Time Zone selection](image/04_installation_screen.png "Proxmox VE Installer Location and Time Zone selection")